erojasfredini/jaMAL/README.md

 ## Installation
 Install the [jaMAL NuGet Package](https://www.nuget.org/packages/jaMAL/).

+Too lazy for nuget and to build it yourself?
+Ok, [here](http://1drv.ms/1LoPHyE) you got a direct download.
+But don't hate me if that isn’t the last version.

 ## Running Tests
 To test if everything is working run the tests in the jaMAL-APITest project.
 Please check that you have internet access before running the tests.